 Each patient will be assigned a Link Therapist.
 This is a member of the team tasked with coordinating the patient’s journey and ensuring that all the processes described below are put in place in a timely manner.

 Therapy starts on day one and patients engage in therapy everyday, Monday to Friday.
 At the weekend, they are still supported and encouraged to engage in rehabilitation by our dedicated team of nurses.
-Depending on their needs, patients join several therapy sessions a day, some individually with therapists, and others with other patients.
-For example, we run an exercise class twice a week in the gym.
+Depending on their needs, patients join several therapy sessions a day—some individually with therapists, and others in group settings with fellow patients.
+For example, we run an exercise class in the gym.
 When we have a suitable group of patients in the ward, we organise yoga and tai chi classes, suitable to all physical levels.
 All therapy activities revolve around the achievement of patients’ individual goals.
 If appropriate, we support patients with their reintroduction to everyday tasks in real-life scenarios.
 For example, we can take patients to nearby supermarkets to practise doing their shopping or go to the hospital cafe to practise ordering a coffee and manage money.

 The Link Therapist will organise an initial meeting with the team, the patient and their family, approximately two weeks after admission to the Thistle Suite.
 This is an opportunity to discuss therapy goals, the rehabilitation plan and answer any questions that arise.